GionRubitschung/machine_learning_foundations_1/README.md

 ### 2.6 Vectorization

-Relevant materials: Notebooks on Countvectorisation and trivial Iris vectorisation.
-TODO: ask savio to send notebooks and link them here

 #### What is vectorization?

 The process involves converting data originally in various forms or formats (like text, images, or other data) into vectors.
 In data processing and machine learning, vectorization is often used to structure data in a form more easily understood and analyzed by algorithms.
 For example, words in texts can be converted into vectors for text analysis algorithms.